CiaraC03/DigitalRain/index.md

- The static_cast converts the number generated into ascii code, casting a char.
+ The static_cast converts the number generated into ascii code, casting the char.

-## First Attempt at DigitalRain Effect
+## First Attempt at Digital Rain

-Now that I had decided on my numbers, I focused on the function to create the rain.
-I created a structure called Raindrop which would display the character, speed and x and y position for the display.
+Now that I had my characters, I focused on the function to create the rain.
+I created a structure called Raindrop which would display the character, speed and x and y positions for the rain.

 Using the distribution generator, I created the column distance, chance, charset and screen.